microsoft/ivy/doc/proving.md

 ```
 The 'with' clause says that the properties in `t_theory` should be
 used by the default tactic within the isolate.
-In this case, the `transitivy`
+In this case, the `transitivity`
 property will be used by default.
 This pattern is particularly useful when
 we have a collection of properties of an abstract datatype that we wish to
 use widely without explicitly instantiating them.

 Notice that the default tactic will not use the interpretation of *t* as the
-integers and the definiton of *f* as the successor function, since
+integers and the definition of *f* as the successor function, since
 these are in the implementation section of isolate `t_theory` and are therefore
 hidden from other isolates.
 Similarly, theorem `expanding` is not used by default
 because it is a schema.
 This is as intended, since including any of these facts would